calvinmetcalf/hmac-stream/readme.md

 - treat the first 32 bytes of the stream as a salt
 - use that to calculate iv and end tag
-- next 32 bytes is the hmac for the block size followed by the block size
+- next 32 bytes is the hmac for the max block size followed by the max block size
 - verify the block size and throw an error if it doesn't match
 - increment the iv
 - for each chunk of data
+    - if chunk size is larger then max block size throw error
     - generate and check hmac
     - if it matches
         - emit data